nyaruka/goflow/docs/md/expressions.md

 ## count(value)

-Returns the number of items in the given array or dict.
+Returns the number of items in the given array or properties on an object.

 It will return an error if it is passed an item which isn't countable.